Will Sampson's Height

 6ft 5 (195.6 cm)

-US Actor from One Flew Over the Cuckoo's Nest.
-His son said in a 2000 interview (chicago times) "My father was 6-feet-7, so I looked up to him in every way", in 1976 courier times had been described "6ft 5, 250lbs".
+American actor, best remembered for films like One Flew Over the Cuckoo's Nest, Poltergeist II, The Outlaw Josey Wales and Orca.
+His son said in a 2000 interview (chicago times) "My father was 6-feet-7, so I looked up to him in every way", although in a 1976 courier times had been described "6ft 5, 250lbs".

 Average Guess (14 Votes)